wp-plugins/subheading/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed issue where subheading was appended to multiple columns on admin edit pages.
 = 1.4 =
 * Added auto inclusion option of the subheading.
 * Removed tidy option, all data is now removed during the uninstall process.